Munich Dunkel

 Description:

-Adapted from 'Old School Dunkel' from the May / June 2008 BYO magazine.
-Munich malt provides the rick malty flavors while the Chocolate (which is being substituted for the Cafara used in the original recipe) provides the color while not adding much roasted flavors.
-Grain bill was increased 25% to match O.G. of original recipe.
-The SRM is a little lighter than the 20 SRM of the original recipe.
-11.75 OZ of Chocolate Millet Malt will get you there, but we were concerned about it impart too much flavor and detracting from the Munich Millet Malt flavor profile.
+Adapted to a gluten-free beer recipe from 'Old School Dunkel' in the May / June 2008 BYO magazine.
+Munich malt provides the rich malty flavors while the Chocolate (which is being substituted for the Cafara used in the original recipe) provides the color while not adding much roasted flavors.
+This beer recipe is a great example of experimenting with converting conventional recipes into flavorful gluten-free beer.

 Ingredients: